ManilShrestha/IntelImageClassification/README.md

 ## Mounting Google Drive
 In order to mount the google drive into collab, please follow the steps here: https://colab.research.google.com/notebooks/io.ipynb

-After mounting the drive, you need to update the following codes in "Section: Setup Parameters and Variables" training_dir = '/content/drive/MyDrive/ColabNotebooks/IntelImageClassification/seg_train/seg_train' validation_dir = '/content/drive/MyDrive/ColabNotebooks/IntelImageClassification/seg_val/seg_val' testing_dir = '/content/drive/MyDrive/ColabNotebooks/IntelImageClassification/seg_test/seg_test'
+After mounting the drive, need to update the variables in "Section: Setup Parameters and Variables": training_dir, validation_dir, testing_dir to match your folder structure.

+# Turn on GPU Mode
+Since the model has been setup to run on GPUs, the collab notebook needs to be in GPU mode.
+Go to Runtime > Change Runtime > Select "GPU" as hardware accelerator.